ATTENTION DEFICIT DISORDER

 end up with a kitchen or closet full of items you've never used more

-than a few times.
-You may have solid plans to turn these into a service
+than a few times (if at all).
+You may have solid plans to turn these

-business--but before you can, the novelty wears off, and you're just
+into a service business--but before you can, the novelty wears off,

 before they get off the ground.